 I feel good about contributing to something important, but if it weren’t validating for me, I wouldn’t do it.

 Being abused gave me the message that other people were more important than me and that I was obligated to serve and give at my expense.
 I was always tempted to do more than what was good for me.
 As I’ve healed, I’ve become better and better with my self-care.
 Now I know that I don’t owe it to anyone to share my story.
 It’s my story and I’ll tell it in my way and in my timing.

 - The more you publicize your story, the less control you have of it.

 Things that are posted online can’t be taken back.
 You don’t know who is reading what you post.
 It might be your boss or your coworkers or your child’s friends.
 Even if you’re comfortable with that decision now, are you ready to commit to that forever?

-Since I don’t always know who has read my book or my blog unless they tell me, it makes meeting people awkward sometimes.
-A few years ago, I sold a chair on Craigslist and when the person showed up, she told me she’d read about me.
-It was a little uncomfortable that she knew so much about me and I didn’t know anything about her except her name.
+Since I don’t always know who has read my book or my blog unless they tell me, it sometimes makes meeting people awkward sometimes.
+A few years ago, I sold a chair on an online site and when the person picked it up, she told me she’d read about me.
+It was a little uncomfortable that she knew so much about me and I didn’t know anything about her.

 - Speaking out publicly isn’t a substitute for the actual healing work.

 It takes a lot of courage to speak out about your abuse, but I think it takes even more courage to face the pain of your past.
 It’s much easier to focus on other survivors and how they are responding to what you write than it is to actually do your own healing work.

 It can be validating to speak out, which can facilitate healing, but it’s not synonymous with healing.
 Sometimes, it can even compete with healing.
 Speaking out can be a distraction from the attention that you deserve to invest in yourself.